backbone2k/backbone2k.github.io/_posts/2018-06-01-quick-tip-onedrive-cannot-add-your-folder-right-now.md

 date: 2018-06-01 17:16:06.000000000 +02:00
 published: true
 categories:
     - Office
-- Quick tip
-- OneDrive
 tags:
     - migrated
     - issue
 ---

 Last week I came across a problem with the Ondrive for Business NGC  was throwing the error "Onedrive cannot add your folder right now"